jdlich/dotfiles/README.md

 Getting Started With Your Own dotfiles
 ======================================

-If you're just throwing everything into `~/.bashrc` and you don't know half of what's in there, something is going to give sooner or later.
+If you're just throwing everything into `~/.bashrc` something is going to give sooner or later.

-It's time you take your computer back.

 Here's how I have learned to reign things in a little bit.

 First, my dotfiles are located in `~/Code` (you could put your dotfiles anywhere such as `~/.dotfiles` or `/usr/local` which are also worthy places).

-Now, you'll need something like this in `~/.bash_profile` to begin with:
+Now, the first thing is to have the following in `~/.bash_profile`:

 	 # ~/.bash_profile
     if [ -f ~/.bashrc ]; then
        source ~/.bashrc
     fi

-*(NOTE: Make sure to read [this](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html))*

-Then comes `.bashrc` which contains:
+*(If your curious about the different bash files, read [this](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html))*

+Next, is `.bashrc`:

 	# ~/.bashrc
 	export DOTFILES=~/Code/dotfiles
 	source $DOTFILES/bashrc

-*(NOTE: The `$DOTFILES` environment variable is set here in case the location of my dotfiles changes ie different system).*
+*(The `$DOTFILES` environment variable is set here in case the location of my dotfiles changes i.e. different system.)*

-The `.bashrc` loads the `bashrc` file (no period) in my dotfiles which in turn loads other files (in this case, my environment variables, my aliases and functions and my tab completions).
+Which points to the `bashrc` file (no period) in my dotfiles, which, in turn, loads my dotfiles:

 	# ~/Code/dotfiles/bashrc
 	source $DOTFILES/bash/env
 	source $DOTFILES/bash/aliases
 	source $DOTFILES/bash/completion

-So, my `~/.bashrc` loads `~/Code/dotfiles/bashrc` which loads `~/Code/dotfiles/bash/{env,aliases,completion}`
+So, `.bash_login` loads `.bashrc` which loads `bashrc` which loads my dotfiles.

-This allows me to have everything in its place, get it up on Github and take it with me everywhere I go.
+There are, of course, [other](http://dottedmag.net/2011/05/29/dotfiles-setup/) [ways](http://www.splitbrain.org/blog/2011-02/16-managing_dotfiles_with_dropbox) to do this.

+Bottomline, stop cooking up that bash spaghetti.

 Using my Rake Tasks
 ===================